Keksuccino/docs_fancymenu/minecraft-options.md

 ### Step 3: Set the Slider Label

-Set the slider label to display both the descriptive text and the numeric value:
+Set the slider label to simply display the FOV text variable:

 ```
-FOV: {"placeholder":"getvariable","values":{"name":"fov_text"}} ({"placeholder":"minecraft_option_value","values":{"name":"fov"}})
+FOV: {"placeholder":"getvariable","values":{"name":"fov_text"}}
 ```

-This label will show the current FOV description (Narrow, Normal, Wide, or Quake Pro) followed by the exact numeric value in parentheses.
+This label will show:
+- "FOV: Normal" when the value is 70
+- "FOV: Quake Pro" when the value is 110
+- "FOV: 85" (or any other number) for all other values

 ### Tips for FOV Sliders

+- The internal slider value range is -1.0 to 1.0, which needs to be mapped to 30 to 110 for display
+- The conversion formula is: `(internal_value + 1) * 40 + 30`
+- Only two values have special labels: 70 (Normal) and 110 (Quake Pro)
-- The default FOV in Minecraft is 70 (which falls in the "Normal" range)
+- The default FOV in Minecraft is 70 (which corresponds to internal value 0.0)
-- The Ticker element is invisible in-game but will keep updating the `fov_text` variable
-- The ranges used here match Minecraft's own labels (30-70: Narrow, 71-85: Normal, 86-100: Wide, 101-110: Quake Pro)
+- The `fov_text` variable automatically contains either the special label or the numeric value

 ## Displaying Option Values in Text Elements